Difference between Inflation vs Interest Rates

-Inflation can be defined as a persistent increase in the price level in an economy over time.
+One can define inflation as a continual rise in the price level within an economy over a period of time.
 The economy is not facing inflation if the price level increases suddenly in a single jump but does not continue increasing.
-Also, it is not inflation in there is an increase in price in any specific good or service or in relative prices of some goods or services.
-The interest rate is the rate at which banks can borrow money from the Central Bank.
-The interest rates such as the Federal Funds rate in the US or Repo rate in India are used by Central Banks to shape the monetary policy which is used to target an inflation rate.
+Also, it is not inflation in an increase in the price of any specific good or service or relative prices of some goods or services.
+The interest rate is the rate banks borrow money from the Central Bank.
+Central Banks use interest rates, such as the Federal Funds rate in the US or the Repo rate in India, to shape monetary policy and target a specific inflation rate.

 Let us study much more about Inflation vs Interest Rate in detail:

-If inflation is present, the prices of almost all goods and services are increasing.
+If inflation is present, almost all goods and services are increasing.
 Inflation erodes the purchasing power of a currency.
-Inflation favors borrowers at the expense of lenders because when the borrower returns the principal to the lender, it is worthless in terms of goods and services than it was worth when it was borrowed.
-Inflation that accelerates out of control is referred to as hyperinflation which can destroy a country’s monetary system and bring about social and political upheavals.
-The inflation rate is the percentage increase in the price level when compared to a base year.
+It benefits borrowers at the expense of lenders since the principal amount returned to the lender is worth less in terms of goods and services than when borrowed.
+Inflation that accelerates out of control is called hyperinflation, which can destroy a country’s monetary system and bring about social and political upheavals.
+The inflation rate represents the percentage increase in the price level compared to a base year.
 Analysts use the inflation rate as an indicator of the business cycle and anticipate changes in the Central Bank’s monetary policy.

-To calculate the rate of inflation, a price index is used as a proxy for the price level.
+A price index is used as a proxy for the price level to calculate the inflation rate.
 A price index measures the average price for a defined basket of goods and services.
-The Consumer Price Index (CPI) is the most prevalently used indicator for inflation rate and widely used by many countries.
+The Consumer Price Index (CPI) is the most prevalently used indicator for inflation rate and is widely used by many countries.
 The CPI indicator consists of a basket of goods and services representing the purchasing patterns of a typical urban household.
-For example, in the United States, the CPI basket contains Food (14.2%), Energy (10.5%), and all items less food and energy (75.4%) as the categories of estimating CPI.
-To calculate CPI, the Bureau of Labour Statistics in the US or similar organizations in any country (where basket percentages may be different) compares the cost of CPI basket with the cost of a basket in an earlier base period.
+For example, in the United States, the CPI basket contains Food (14.2%), Energy (10.5%), and all items with less food and energy (75.4%) as the categories of estimating CPI.
+To calculate CPI, the Bureau of Labour Statistics in the US or similar organizations in any country (where basket percentages may be different) compares the cost of a CPI basket with the cost of a basket in an earlier base period.
 The formula for calculating CPI is: –

 Item |